get-iplayer/get_iplayer/README.md

 * Downloads TV and radio programmes from BBC iPlayer
 * Allows multiple programmes to be downloaded using a single command
-* Indexing of most available iPlayer catch-up programmes (not iPlayer Exclusive, Red Button or BBC Three)
+* Indexing of most available iPlayer catch-up programmes (not BBC Three, Red Button or iPlayer Exclusive)
 * Caching of index with automatic updating (default 4h)
 * Regex search on programme name
 * Regex search on programme description and episode title